An Open Letter from Bill & Leslie Kraus,

 Owners of Cruise Club of America

-Basically, the CDC directive states that all cruise lines can now resume a “phased resumption of cruise ship passenger operations.”
-All ships will have to meet specific requirements for recertification and then, and only then, can cruise ships start a phased return to service.
-According to the CDC, the phased in resumption of service are subject to change based on public health, consideration and cruise ship operator demonstrating their ability to mitigate COVID-19 risk.
+With respect to cruises, the CDC is currently indicating that a phased resumption of cruising by U.S. citizens will resume only after the CDC feels confident that each cruise ship has undergone rigorous testing and meets specific requirements for recertification.
+Then, and only then, can cruise ships start a phased return to service.
+According to the CDC, the phased-in resumption of service are subject to change based on public health, consideration and cruise ship operator demonstrating their ability to mitigate COVID-19 risk.

 Please note however that once the CDC gives the cruise industry a green light, it will probably take most cruise lines a month or longer to bring back and train all of their staff in the comprehensive and extensive new health and safety protocols.